 The LOLA audio-visual streaming system (see Figure 2) is an example of a low latency application that, while not practically deployable on the Internet (yet), does help to illustrate some important considerations for low latency applications in general.
-LOLA has been used on many occasions to demonstrate live musical performance with remote participation, for example see this video: http://www.garr.tv/home/viewvideo/422/performing-arts/lola-internet2-fall-2012.
+LOLA has been used on many occasions to demonstrate live musical performance with remote participation, and a demonstration video is available2.